If you've got a Google Home device but want multiple user accounts for your family, Voice Match is the answer to your smart home wishes.

-Beyond a simple user profile, Voice Match enables Google Assistant to automatically recognise who's speaking, and offer personalised information from that person's Google account β even individual Spotify profiles too.
+Beyond a simple user profile, Voice Match enables the company's Assistant to automatically recognise who's speaking, and offer personalised information from that person's Google account β even individual Spotify profiles.

 How to set up Voice Match

-Each person who wants personal results should download the Home app, hit the hamburger menu and check they are signed into the Google account they want to use - you can only have one.
+Each person who wants personal results should download the Home app, hit the menu and check they are signed into the Google account they want to use - you can only have one.

 You can also retrain the voice model Google has of you at a later date if you run into problems, or you change your, erm, voice.

 - "Hey Google, tell me about my day" β My Day for personalised weather, news, commute, reminders, calendar and flight status)

 - "Hey Google, what's on my agenda?" β As above

 - "Hey Google, add an event called Lily's birthday" β (Calendar for personal results)

 - "Hey Google, show me photos of Bolivia on TV" β Viewing personal Google Photos on a TV with a Chromecast

 - You can also set up multiple card details for payments - add cards in Payments under More Settings in the Google Home app